 1. Holiday decor and party favors

 As the new name suggests, not everything costs $1, but you can find plenty.
-The One Spot especially good for finding seasonal decorative items and small toys that make perfect kids’ party favors.
+The Bullseye’s Playground is especially good for finding seasonal decorative items and small toys that make perfect kids party favors.

 Check out “21 Things You Should Always Buy at a Dollar Store.”